 Orange Moscow Mules and Moscow Mule vodka popsicles!
-A treat for all year long!
+An orange juice cocktail treat for all year long!

 We are big fans of Moscow Mules, and with National Moscow Mule Day coming up on March 3rd, we figured what better way to celebrate than a Moscow Mule and and a Moscow Mule Popsicle as a bonus!
 Of course a holiday deserves something more than just a simple Moscow Mule, so we came up with our Sunrise over Moscow Mule, which is pretty much an orange moscow mule, because it uses fresh squeezed orange juice to add a bright citrus splash to wake up this classic cocktail!